zimolzak/active-learning/Readme.md

 Nor from method to method.
 LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.

-In the future, can adapt the system to monitor the database and ask for new labels as appropriate to keep concepts up-to-date.
 Limitation: Doesn't tell you "when to stop."
 Workable for few thousands of rows: SME can sign off on each row.
 Will be workable for 10,000+ if additional "stopping" criterion developed.

+One next step is to do testing.
+To evaluate the ability of this tool to speed up the adjudication process, we added logging functionality.
+Our tool will record all actions taken by the user (including labelling examples, sorting the table, and adding or removing features) along with a time stamp.
+Try it the old and new way, timing how long it took to label using each tool.
+Inter-clinician agreement for each combination of tool and lab test can be measured by Cohen's kappa.

+Secondly, we could adapt the system to monitor the database and ask for new labels as appropriate to keep concepts up-to-date.
+A third *possible* Future direction: dynamically add rows to spreadsheet: add or subtract junk as in LabChemTestName LIKE '%hgb%' etc. (think about whether this is worth mentioning in this section of paper).

+This is related to multiple other problems and prior work.
+*OMOP (or other data models) (needs expansion on this item).*
+*non medicine stuff?
+Tamr etc?? & 1 other? (needs expansion)* [Held]

+Could use this to manually review all labs (rows) where N > 1000, let machine predict rest.
+(Could do 1st part--label high N--in Excel, but the 2nd part--predict--is novel.)
+Workflow improvements arguably over Excel too (filter, type, mass label are more accessible).
 Machine learning has been applied to lab data cleaning, but to our knowledge *active* learning has not.
 (note: "interactive machine learning" moreso than "active learning".
 Several statistics provided, including N. Consider figure of accuracy vs. number labeled: message being quick convergence.
 That is, don't need the "next annotation" to be one w/ suggestive A.L. statistic; rather, label the row with the biggest N (40,000 albumins instead of 100).)
-Could use this to manually review all labs where N > 1000, let machine predict rest.
-(Could do 1st part--label high N--in Excel, but the 2nd part--predict--is novel.)
-Workflow improvements arguably over Excel too (filter, type, mass label are more accessible).
-1 *possible* Future direction: dynamically add rows to spreadsheet: add or subtract junk as in LabChemTestName LIKE '%hgb%' etc. (think about whether this is worth mentioning in this section of paper).

-This is related to multiple other problems and prior work.
-*OMOP (or other data models) (needs expansion on this item).*
-*non medicine stuff?
-Tamr etc?? & 1 other? (needs expansion)* [Held] *HSR-DATA list search (needs expansion)*

-Next step is to do testing.
-To evaluate the ability of this tool to speed up the adjudication process, we added logging functionality.
-Our tool records all actions taken by the user (including labelling examples, sorting the table, and adding or removing features) along with a time stamp.
-XXX and YYY were selected as lab tests for two clinicians adjudicate for the purposes of testing.
-For XXX, AZ adjudicated using the SOP first and our tool second, and DG adjudicated using our tool first and the SOP second.
-For YYY, roles were reversed: AZ adjudicated using our tool first and the SOP second, and DG adjudicated using the SOP first and our tool second.
-Moreover, the clinicians waited 24 hours between the first and second adjudication, to mitigate any advantage from adjudicating the same lab test twice.
-We timed how long it took to label using each tool.
-Inter-clinician agreement for each combination of tool and lab test can be measured by Cohen's kappa.

 References